lindseygreenhill/Gov1347/reflection.md

 #### Introduction

 Joe Biden won the 2020 election with 306 electoral votes.
 Donald Trump lost with 232.
-This blog post will look at how well [my model](final_prediction.md) predicted these results.
+This blog post will look at how well my model predicted these results.
 Spoiler alert: it left something to be desired.
+To get a detailed summary of my model, look at my [Final Prediction](final_prediction.md) blog post.
+As a quick refresher, my model is an ensemble of pooled and indosyncratic models that incorporate both polling and demographic data.

 ### What happened on a state by state basis?